 How to Get Rid of Marijuana

 Getting rid of your marijuana is an integral part of quitting, but actually doing so may be more difficult than it sounds.
 Be aware that some states have distinct policies surrounding disposal, so follow all area rulings as closely as possible.
 In some locations, amnesty programs allow you to turn drugs in to be destroyed with no personal consequences, while states with legal recreational marijuana may employ specific disposal policies.
-If there are no clear laws in your area, flushing is sometimes suggested as marijuana is a natural substance that will disintegrate without clogging pipes.
+If there are no clear laws in your area, flushing is sometimes suggested because marijuana is a natural substance that will disintegrate without clogging pipes.
 Do not sell your drugs to friends; depending on the quantity you possess, this could quickly become a felony.